security-force-monitor/research-handbook/source/units_identity.rst

 Example of use
 ~~~~~~~~~~~~~~

-If ``3 Armoured Division`` is used as the canonical `Unit: Name`_ of a unit, entries in the `Unit: Other Names`_ field may include ``3 Div`` and ``Three Division``.
+If ``3 Armoured Division`` is used as the canonical `Unit Identity: Name`_ of a unit, entries in the `Unit Identity: Other Names`_ field may include ``3 Div`` and ``Three Division``.

 Guidance on use
 ~~~~~~~~~~~~~~~

 Different sources will spell a unit's name in different ways.
-We choose and record a canonical version of a unit's name in the `Unit: Name`_ field.
+We choose and record a canonical version of a unit's name in the `Unit Identity: Name`_ field.
 All other spellings that we have found are treated as aliases and stored in this field.

 Although we do not use ordinal indicators like ``2nd`` or ``10/o`` in the canonical name we choose for a unit, where a source uses an ordinal we record it as an alias.

     Example: We find a version of the unit name ``3 Armoured Division`` that has an Ordinal indicator: ``10/o.
-Regimiento de Caballería Motorizado.`` We would record this in the `Unit: Other Names`_ field.
+Regimiento de Caballería Motorizado.`` We would record this in the `Unit Identity: Other Names`_ field.

-Unit: Classification
+Unit Identity: Classification
 ====================

 Attribute name